poult-lab/daily-word/english_words_ learning.md

 "the feeling of liking or loving sb/sth very much and caring about them"

 [noun] Anne had two men trying to win her affections. "a person's feelings of love"

+14.lean /liːn/

+[v]  Sit up, children!
+Don't lean over the table!

+"to bend or move from a vertical position" "靠"

+[adj] a lean, muscular body.

+"without much flesh; thin and fit"

+[n] "the part of meat that has little or no fat"